Magical Hill Stations In India With Snowfall: A Winter Wonderland

 Photo: Shameer Thajudeen / Wikimedia Commons

 Manali, situated in the Kullu Valley, experiences heavy snowfall from December to February, attracting tourists who seek winter activities such as skiing, snowboarding, and trekking.
 Rohtang Pass and Solang Valley, located nearby, are well-known for their snow-covered slopes and adventure sports, drawing visitors from across the country.
-In addition to this, the town features several historical and cultural landmarks, including the 450-year-old Hadimba Temple, which looks particularly striking when surrounded by snow.
+The places to visit in Manali also features several historical and cultural landmarks, including the 450-year-old Hadimba Temple, which looks particularly striking when surrounded by snow.

 Ideal Trip Duration: 3 – 4 days